python/cpython/Doc/howto/regex.rst

 Compiling Regular Expressions
 -----------------------------

-Regular expressions are compiled into :class:`RegexObject` instances, which have methods for various operations such as searching for pattern matches or performing string substitutions. ::
+Regular expressions are compiled into pattern objects, which have methods for various operations such as searching for pattern matches or performing string substitutions. ::